 Credit risk arises from all transactions where actual, contingent or potential claims against any counterparty, borrower, obligor or issuer (which we refer to collectively as "counterparties") exist, including those claims that we plan to distribute.
 It captures the risk of loss because of a deterioration of a counterparty's creditworthiness or the failure of a counterparty to meet the terms of any contract with the Bank or otherwise perform as agreed.
-Credit risk contains five material categories (Level 2) in DB Group's risk taxonomy:
+Credit risk contains four material categories (Level 2) in DB Group's risk taxonomy:

-- Default / migration risk is the risk that a counterparty defaults on its payment obligations or experiences material credit quality deterioration increasing the likelihood of a default. - Country risk is the risk that otherwise solvent and willing counterparties are unable to meet their obligations due to direct sovereign intervention or policies. - Transactional/settlement risk (exposure risk) is the risk that arises from any existing, contingent or potential future positive exposure - Mitigation risk is the risk of higher losses due to risk mitigation measures not performing as anticipated. - Concentration risk is the risk of an adverse development in a specific single counterparty, country, industry or product leading to a disproportionate deterioration in the risk profile of DB's credit exposures to that counterparty, country, industry or product.
+- Default / migration risk is the risk that a counterparty defaults on its payment obligations or experiences material credit quality deterioration increasing the likelihood of a default. - Transactional/settlement risk (exposure risk) is the risk that arises from any existing, contingent or potential future positive exposure - Mitigation risk is the risk of higher losses due to risk mitigation measures not performing as anticipated. - Concentration risk is the risk of an adverse development in a specific single counterparty, country, industry or product leading to a disproportionate deterioration in the risk profile of DB's credit exposures to that counterparty, country, industry or product.